manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 The scattered light will be collected at a detector, which is frequently a digital camera mounted onto a microscope.
 Our detector is defined as a 100 x 100 pixel array, with each square pixel of side length .1 microns.
 The ``shape`` argument tells HoloPy how many pixels are in the detector and affects computation time.
 The ``spacing`` argument tells HoloPy how far apart each pixel is.
-Both paramaters affect the absolute size of the detector.
+Both parameters affect the absolute size of the detector.

 After getting everything ready, the actual scattering calculation is straightforward: